guaix-ucm/megaradrp/doc/index.rst

-..
-PyMegara documentation master file, created by sphinx-quickstart on Mon Oct 28 19:05:57 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyMegara Documentation
+.. _contents:

+MEGARA DRP documentation
 ========================

 Welcome.
-This is the Documentation for PyMegara (version |version|),
+This is the Documentation for MEGARA DRP (version |version|).

-PyMegara user guide: :ref:`user`

-PyMegara reference guide: :ref:`reference`

-Contents:
+MEGARA is a...

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   user/index
+   intro
+   deploy
+   recipes
+   products
+   auxiliary
+   calibration
+   scientific
+   glossary
    reference/index